TongtaiM/Tongtai_Portfolio/README.md

 you can see my code in [Credit-Risk-German-Classification](https://github.com/TongtaiM/Credit-Risk-German-Classification-)

-## Project 5:Predict Handwriting Numbers
+## Project 5: Predict Handwriting Numbers
 [Credit-Risk-German-Classification](https://github.com/TongtaiM/Credit-Risk-German-Classification-)

 - This project focuses on using the MNIST dataset to train a CNN model and tune parameters to achieve optimal performance on both the test dataset and imported real handwriting.